 Amendments to the International Health Regulations (2005) (IHR)

-Further information: International Health Regulations (IHR) (admin.ch)
+International Health Regulations (IHR) (admin.ch)

-Global Health for Peace Initiative
+Global Health and Peace Initiative

-Switzerland works with Oman to support the Global Health for Peace Initiative (GHPI), which benefits fragile, conflict-affected and vulnerable regions.
-It focuses, for example, on protecting hospitals, ensuring universal access to healthcare facilities, training doctors and nurses to work in difficult conditions, and providing psychological support for young people who have experienced violence.
-Corresponding programs have been developed in close collaboration with ministries and other partners and are currently running in a number of countries, including Colombia, Somalia and the Central African Republic.
-They aim to strengthen universal health coverage and to contribute to peace outcomes.
+Together with Oman, Switzerland supports the Global Health and Peace Initiative (GHPI), which benefits fragile, conflict-affected and vulnerable regions.
+It focuses, for example, on protecting hospitals, ensuring universal access to healthcare facilities, training doctors and nurses to work in difficult conditions, and providing psychological support to young people who have experienced violence.

 Geneva as international health capital